LeonErath/interview-project-vue/README.md

 ```

 The web application will then be available under [http://localhost:3000/](http://localhost:3000/).
-The REST API will be avaible on [http://localhost:3005/api/](http://localhost:3005/api/)
+The REST API will be available on [http://localhost:3005/api/](http://localhost:3005/api/)

 ### Documentation